flatcar-archive/flatcar-docs/docs/installing/_index.md

 Afterwards, transpile it again to Ignition JSON, overwrite `flatcar_production_qemu_image.img` with the fresh image file, and pass the ignition config to `./flatcar_production_qemu.sh` once again.

+### On automatic updates

+Flatcar has automatic updates enabled by default.
+Flatcar instances will download and stage (in the background) new OS versions as well as reboot into the updated OS when a new update becomes available.
+To change this default - for instance, to define reboot windows or even disable reboots - check out the [update strategies][update-strategies] doc.
+To disable downloading updates altogether either disable the `update-engine` service via a user-supplied systemd config, or use an invalid URL in the `SERVER` field of [`update.conf`][update-conf].

+### More on configuring and operating Flatcar Container Linux

+The documentation includes a whole section on configuration, operation, and maintenance.
+Have a look at the [setup guide][setup] for more information.

 ### Further reading: Platform / vendor specific information

 Check out the guides on [running Flatcar Container Linux][running-container-linux] on most cloud providers: